U.S. Marine Corps photo by Sgt Bobby Yarbrough) (This image was manipulated using filters.)

 What kind of IRA is my TSP?

-The TSP statements – showing your account’s contributions (from you) and growth – will identify if an account is Roth or not.
+The TSP statements – showing your account’s contributions (from you) and growth – will identify if your TAP is a Roth IRA or not.
 If you don’t see the word “Roth” in your account name, then you have a traditional IRA.

-Also, because of the 20-year pension plan available for service members, the government does not match any military member contributions (it does, however, match other federal employees’ contributions under the 401(k) regulations).
+Also, because the 20-year pension plan is still available for service members, the government does not match any military member TSP retirement contributions (it does, however, match other federal employees’ contributions under the 401(k) regulations).

-The tax incentives for IRAs penalize you for withdrawing money early – i.e., before you reach the age of 59½ – to the tune of 10 percent of your withdrawal.
+The first thing that’s important to note is that there is a 10% Thrift Savings Plan withdrawal penalty if you want to take out your money early — i.e., before you reach the age of 59½.
 And it’s taxed as additional income if it’s a traditional IRA!
 You will probably owe several thousand dollars more in taxes, at least.

-So unless you’re willing to pay a lot to use the money in your retirement account, you have to keep your money within the IRA structure (and wait until you’re 59½ to use it).
-But there are some circumstances, like high medical bills or buying your first house, which allow you to tap into your Roth or traditional IRA without penalty – all found in IRS Publication 590.
+So unless you’re willing to pay a lot to use the money in your TSP retirement account early, you have to keep your money within the IRA structure (and wait until you’re 59½ to use it).
+But there are some circumstances, like high medical bills or buying your first house, which allow you to tap into your TSP without penalty – all found in IRS Publication 590.

-Yes, but unless you are a federal employee, you cannot contribute out of your income to the TSP.
-Once you transition out of the military, your money is stuck in the program.
-It will still grow on its own, of course, but if you want to keep investing for that million-dollar retirement, you’ll need to move to a different IRA.
+Yes, but unless you are a federal employee, you cannot contribute out of your income to the Thrift Savings Plan.
+Once you transition out of the military, your money is stuck in the TSP program.
+It will still grow on its own, of course, but if you want to keep investing for that million-dollar retirement, you’ll need to move your TSP to a different IRA.
 Most employers have a 401(k) plan, and you’re permitted by law to “roll over” money between similarly structured IRA accounts (i.e., traditional to traditional, Roth to Roth) without penalty.

-Just remember that once you roll out of the TSP, you can’t roll back in unless you are eligible to contribute – i.e., you become a government employee again.
+Just remember that once your TSP rollover is complete, you can’t roll back in unless you are eligible to contribute – i.e., you become a government employee again.

 Are there benefits to keeping the TSP?